-About Same Sex Partner Dancing
+About Same Sex Partner Dancing; (LGBTQ & Queer Dance Classes)

 "I recall my well-meaning sisters